xQsme/SRC_Packet_Sender/README.md

 # SRC_Packet_Sender

-Requires qt5
+Requires qt5 and libpcap

-The point of this program is to send packets previous saved
+The point of this program is to send previously saved packets

 ```
 https://github.com/xQsme/SRC_Packet_Sender